Marketplace Seller Management: How to Attract Sellers on Your B2C Marketplace

 - business results demonstration—show sellers substantial profit from the very first day

-Flipkart demonstrates its existing sellers’ success to encourage new ones to join the virtual multi vendor marketplace while highlighting the exact features and tools that helped online vendors to thrive:
+Flipkart demonstrates its existing sellers’ success to encourage new ones to join the virtual multi vendor marketplace while highlighting the exact features and tools that helped wholesale suppliers to thrive: